kuskoman/url-datadog-monitor/README.md

    - Build binaries for all supported platforms
    - Build Docker images and push them to GitHub Container Registry
    - Create a GitHub release with attached binaries
+   - Package and publish the Helm chart to GitHub Pages

+The automated GitHub Pages deployment makes the Helm chart available at https://kuskoman.github.io/url-datadog-monitor, allowing users to easily install the chart using the Helm CLI.

 The script ensures that both the application version and Helm chart version stay in sync, making it easier to track which chart version corresponds to which application release.